Norway Shopping and nightlife

 Nightlife in Norway

 Most villages have at least one café/restaurant where you can find a decent meal, although you can expect to pay handsomely for the privilege.
 Bigger towns and cities boast a thriving arts scene including theatre, music and cultural events.
-Restaurants and nightclubs tend to be concentrated in city centres, while recent years have seen the arrival of pub culture in the shape of an influx of Irish bars.
+Restaurants, nightclubs and bars, including Irish pubs tend to be concentrated in city centres.
 Bergen, Oslo, Stavanger and Trondheim are well supplied with a wide array of watering holes, many of which also offer food.

 Oslo's nightlife centres on the Aker Brygge waterside area, the city centre, and the Majorstua district.
 Most Norwegians tend to go 'out on the town' only on Fridays and Saturdays.
 This is in no small part due to the high prices of food and drink, and the fact that the working day starts early.
 At weekends, it is normal for Norwegians to enjoy a forspiel (drinks at home), before venturing out as late as 2300.